temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 In the Temporal Go SDK, a Workflow Definition is an [exported function](https://go.dev/tour/basics/3) with two additional requirements: it must accept `workflow.Context` as the first input parameter, and it must return `error`.
 Your Workflow function can optionally return another value, which you'll use to return the result of the Workflow Execution.
 You can learn more in the [Workflow parameters](https://docs.temporal.io/dev-guide/go/foundations#workflow-parameters) section of the Temporal documentation.

-Add the following code to define the `GetAddressFromIP` Workflow which will call both Activities, using the value of the first as the input to the second:
+Add the following code to define the `GetAddressFromIP` Workflow, which will call both Activities, using the value of the first as the input to the second:

 <!--SNIPSTART go-ipgeo-workflow-code-->
 [workflows.go](https://github.com/temporalio/temporal-tutorial-ipgeo-go/blob/v1/workflows.go)